Kansas Mule Deer Hunting

 Kansas Mule Deer hunting is far different than Rocky Mountain eastern slope or desert southwest that has been a long time favored destination for Mule Deer hunting.
 Along with two seasons Mule Deer hunting advantage on one Kansas tag gives more opportunity than other Mule Deer regions.

 Another advantage is uphill walking is much less, there are no cactus, horses not required.
-For those that have gone Mule Deer hunting in more rugged areas Kansas will seem like a hollywood hunt.
+For those that have gone Mule Deer hunting in more rugged areas Kansas will seem like a Hollywood hunt.
 Being a great plains state, as flat as it gets.
 A final advantage is our Kansas Mule Deer hunting is all on private lease land we secured for our exclusive use.

-Opening below is an aerial photo, two ground level photos, all a portion of a contour map of what Kansas Mule Deer habitat looks like.
+Opening is an aerial photo, two ground level photos, all a portion of a contour map of what Kansas Mule Deer habitat looks like.

 Photos below are of Medicine Lodge River drainage where we contract a large with several small Mule Deer holding ranch’s.
 Visible river line may look like it contains water.
 What its dark line actually are is brush and trees that grow along its edge.